CollaboRateMgmt/CollaboRate/README.md

 # CollaboRate - a crowdsourcing process and software tool

+# Contact details
+sohrabsaran@gmail.com (author)

 # Disclaimer
-This work does not represent views of the author's past and present organizations.
+This work does not represent views of my past and present organizations.
+It is now under discussion with my present organization.
+It will be tested and refined before acceptance.

 # License Type
 [MIT](https://github.com/sohrabsaran/CollaboRate/blob/master/LICENSE)